On the mapping class groups of $#_r(S^p \times S^p)$ for $p = 3, 7$: Introduction

-The rest of the paper is organised as follows: we complete the introduction by recalling the results of \cite{Kre} and \cite{B} which establish the extensions in $(\ref{exteqn})$ .
-We also recall how \cite{Kry1} and \cite{B} split the extensions mentioned in Remark \ref{splitrem} and explain why their methods fail in dimensions $6$ and $14$.
-In section \ref{algsec} we recall and assemble the necessary algebraic facts about $1$-cocycles, quadratic forms and group extensions which we require to identify the groups ${\rm Aut}(M_r)$ and $\mathcal{E}(M_r)$ algebraically.
-Section \ref{topsec} contains the topology: we construct a $1$-cocycle on ${\rm Aut}(M_r)$ called the global derivative and in Lemma \ref{s_Flem} we apply some results from surgery theory to give an algebraic description of the global derivative.
-This leads to Corollary \ref{maincor} where the extensions in $(\ref{exteqn})$ are identified with the algebraic extensions in $(\ref{gammaexteqn})$ from Section \ref{algsec}.
-We thereby calculate ${\rm Aut}(M_r)$ and $\mathcal{E}(M_r)$ and prove Theorem \ref{mainthm}.
+The rest of the paper is organised as follows: we complete the introduction by recalling the results of \cite{Kre} and \cite{B} which establish the extensions in $(\ref{exteqn})$.
+We also explain why the methods of \cite{B} and \cite{Kry1} which give the splittings mentioned in Remark \ref{splitrem} fail in dimensions $6$ and $14$.
+In the algebraic Section \ref{algsec} we assemble facts about groups extensions, $1$-cocycles and quadratic forms: \!Corollary \ref{extcor} may be of independent interest.
+Section \ref{topsec} contains the topology.
+In Proposition \ref{s_Fprop1} we define a $1$-cocycle on ${\rm Aut}(M_r)$ called the global derivative and in Corollary \ref{maincor} the topological extensions of $(\ref{exteqn})$ are identified with the algebraic extensions of $(\ref{gammaexteqn})$ from Section \ref{algsec}, proving Theorem \ref{mainthm}.